 Cyclic Voltammetry Applications and Uses

 Cyclic voltammetry is a versatile electrochemical method with a range of different applications.
 In cyclic voltammetry, each successful forwards and backwards potential sweep produces a 'duck-shaped' plot known as a cyclic voltammogram.
-From this, information can be found about the material and its electrochemical response.
+From this, you can find lots of information about the material and its electrochemical response.

 Broadly speaking, the most useful values that can be obtained from a cyclic voltammogram are the anodic and cathodic peak currents and potentials, the polarographic half-wave potential, and the oxidation and reduction onset potentials.
 In materials science, this data can be used to probe qualitative and quantitative information about the electrochemical properties of chemicals.
 Cyclic voltammetry is often used to investigate the reversibility of a reaction, describe electron transfer kinetics, approximate the energy levels of semiconducting polymers, and more.